Line bundles on perfectoid covers: case of good reduction: Picard groups of perfectoid covers

 As before, let $K$ be a perfectoid field over $\Z_p$.
 Let $C$ be the completion of an algebraic closure of $K$.
 If $K$ is of characteristic $p$, we fix an untilt $K^\sharp$ over $\Q_p$.
 Then tilting induces an equivalence $\Perf_K=\Perf_{K^\sharp}$ and we denote by $\O^\sharp$ the structure sheaf on $\Perf_{K^\sharp}$.

 Our first main result on Picard groups of perfectoid covers is the following general theorem.
-It may look slightly technical in its formulation, but all of our following more concrete results will follow from this:
+It may look slightly technical in its formulation, but all of our following more concrete results will be deduced from this: